 Modelling refers to the identification, definition and representation of new processes to support different stakeholders' existing rules of work.

-Perform the business process by testing it directly with a small group of users first and then opening it to all users.
-In case of automated workflow, artificially stifle the process to reduce errors.
+Perform the business process by testing it directly with a small group of users first and then open it to all users, in case of automated workflow, artificially stifle the process to minimize errors.

-With an effective reporting system, an organization can effectively steer processes towards improvement or process improvement.
-Business Process Improvement (BPO) is a business process redesign to streamline and improve process efficiency and enhance the alignment of individual business processes with a comprehensive strategy.
+With an effective reporting system, an organization can effectively orient processes towards improving or improving process, improving business processes (BPO) is to redesign business processes to streamline and improve process efficiency and enhance the alignment of individual business processes with a comprehensive strategy.

 When should organizations implement the management of experimental operations?

-Here are some examples of business operations where implementing BPM will result in a high return on investment:
+Here are some examples of business operations that enterprises must carry out, as the implementation of business operations will result in a high return on investment:

 1. Dynamic processes that require changes in regulatory compliance, such as a change in customer information management after changes in funding or privacy laws.